Skip to content

 If the answer to both questions is yes, the contracting officer must set the contract aside for small businesses.
 This isn’t optional.
 It’s required by FAR 19.502-2.

-Automatic Set-Asides Below the Simplified Acquisition Threshold
+Below the Simplified Acquisition Threshold: Set-Aside Is Presumed

 What “Total Set-Aside” Means